You are viewing PowerRosterā„¢ v8.2. See what's new in Release Note v8.2

 +Add Blank Pattern Day

-Add blank Pattern day as required to complete the Roster Pattern.
-Adding a blank Pattern Day always adds to after the last day of the pattern
+Add a blank Pattern day as required to complete the Roster Pattern.
+Adding a blank Pattern Day always adds to after the last day of the pattern.

 Duplicate Pattern Icon

-To copy the selected Day Pattern.
-The copied Day always adds to after the last day of the pattern.
+Copies the selected Day Pattern.
+The copied day is always added after the last day of the pattern.

 Trash Icon